SETA1609/tabletop-utils/README.md

 cd tabletop-utils
 ```

-2. Ensure Python 3.13.3 is available via pyenv and install dependencies with Pipenv (includes dev tooling):
+2. Ensure Python 3.13.3 is available via pyenv and install dependencies:
 ```bash
 pyenv install 3.13.3  # if not already installed pyenv local 3.13.3